Automatic programming via large language models with population self-evolution for dynamic fuzzy job shop scheduling problem: Experimental Evaluation

-In this section, the generalization performance of SeEvo is first evaluated using randomly generated training cases, ranging in size from 20 to 100 jobs and 10 to 20 machines, with processing times for each job randomly selected between 50 and 100 units.
-For the test sets, 32 benchmark cases from the TA and DMU datasets are selected, covering 8 different problem sizes.
+In this section, we evaluate the performance of the SeEvo method using 160 benchmark cases from the TA and DMU datasets, covering 8 distinct problem sizes.
 The TA test set sizes range from \(15 \times 15\) to \(100 \times 20\), while the DMU test set sizes range from \(20 \times 15\) to \(50 \times 20\).

-\textbf{Performance on the DMU Benchmark:} This section compares five well-known HDRs, including Random selection, longest processing time (LPT), shortest processing time (SPT), shortest total processing time (STPT), and most process sequence remaining (MPSR), along with MTGP, GEP, DRL \cite{liuDynam2024}, and SeEvo methods.
-The results, shown in Table \ref{tab:addlabel}, use data for the heuristic scheduling rules and DRL-Liu sourced from the literature \cite{liuDynam2024}.
-The proposed SeEvo method outperforms the other approaches in 12 of 16 test cases.
-In the remaining 4 cases, SeEvo ranks second, slightly behind the best-performing method.
-These results demonstrate that SeEvo can effectively schedule and generalize across JSSP cases of different sizes, showcasing strong generalization capabilities.
-Additionally, GLM-3 and GPT-3.5 each show strengths and weaknesses across different cases, with minimal overall performance differences between the two models.
+\textbf{Performance on the DMU Benchmark:} This section compares seven well-known HDRs, including Random selection, shortest processing time (SPT), shortest total processing time (STPT), most process sequence remaining (MPSR), most work remaining (MWKR), minimum ratio of flow due date to most work remaining (FDD/MWKR), most operations remaining (MOPNR), as well as MTGP, GEP, DRL-Liu \cite{liuDynam2024}, DRL-Zhang \cite{zhangLearn2020c}, and SeEvo.
+The results in Table \ref{tab:addlabel} compare SeEvo with HDRs and DRL-Liu methods, with benchmark data sourced from \cite{liuDynam2024}.
+We select this specific subset to ensure fair comparison with these DRL methods, as they use these cases to validate generalization performance.
+SeEvo outperforms other methods in 14 out of 16 test cases, ranking second in the remaining 2 cases with minimal differences (only 1 unit behind in DMU29).
+These findings demonstrate SeEvo's strong generalization capabilities across JSSP cases of varying sizes.
+Table \ref{tab:addlabeladd} summarizes the experimental results across all DMU benchmark datasets, with each value representing the arithmetic mean makespan for cases of the same size.
+The results consistently show that SeEvo outperforms all alternatives, followed by GP and GEP, which surpass traditional HDRs and the DRL-Zhang \cite{zhangLearn2020c} approach.